Blog

 What Makes January 1, 1970 Special for Epoch Time?

-It serves as the epoch starting point for Unix systems.
-Engineers chose it in the 1960s for simplicity.
-This date acts like ground zero on a timeline, ensuring all computers count time the same way.
-No old dates to complicate things— just a clean slate for tech.
-(124 characters)
+It is the epoch starting point for Unix systems.
+Dennis Ritchie and Ken Thompson chose it in the late 1960s as a clean decade boundary close to the present day.
+This date acts as ground zero on the digital timeline, ensuring all computers counting from the same reference point remain perfectly synchronized.
+No legacy calendar quirks, no regional formats — just a clean slate.

 How Does the Year 2038 Problem Affect Epoch Time?